ToshioCP/Gtk4-tutorial/src/sec15.src.md

 It sets padding, font-family and font size of GtkTextView.
 CSS will be explained in the next subsection.
 - 26-28: GdkDisplay is used to set CSS.
-The default GdkDisplay object can be obtain with the function `gfk_display_get_default`.
+The default GdkDisplay object can be obtained with the function `gdk_display_get_default`.
-This function needs to be called after the window creation.
+This function needs to be called after the application is registered.
 - 33: Connects "destroy" signal on the main window and before\_destroy handler.
 This handler is explained in the next subsection.
 - 34: The provider is useless for the startup handler, so it is released.